eWaterCycle/Cesium-NcWMS/README.md

 Copyrights & Disclaimers
 ------------------------

-eWaterCycle-Demo is copyrighted by the Netherlands eScience Center and releases under the Apache License, Version 2.0.
+Cesium-NcWMS is copyrighted by the Netherlands eScience Center and releases under the Apache License, Version 2.0.

 See <http://www.esciencecenter.nl> for more information on the